All Episodes

 There you are.

-Uh the the North Koreans have a lot of other ways to escalate that we're not even thinking about right now.
+And just to throw this into the mix, Sean, the North Koreans have a lot of other ways to escalate that we're not even thinking about right now.

-So take for example, the South Koreans have a very large civilian nuclear program to generate power and all these type of things.
+So take, for example, the South Koreans have a very large civilian nuclear program to generate power and all these type of things.

-Uh imagine a scenario where the North Koreans wanted to launch a preemptive attack.
+Imagine a scenario where the North Koreans wanted to launch a preemptive attack.

 If I'm Kim Jong-un, I'm not going to strike first with nuclear weapons or even chemical weapons.